-Organizations adapting to a “two-degree world” face three channels of risk: physical, liability and transitional.
-The PA is vulnerable to all three and must reduce exposure to travel modes whose use increase GHG emissions.
+Organizations adapting to a “two-degree world” face three channels of risk—physical, liability and transitional.
+The PA is vulnerable to all three and must reduce its reliance on GHG-emitting modes of travel.

 Remarks to the Port Authority of NY&NJ, 12/13/18

 The paradox of climate change is that those who emit greenhouse gases have little incentive to reduce the significant costs they impose on future generations.
 And “once climate change becomes a defining issue for financial stability, it may already be too late.”1

 To address this dilemma, Bank of England President Mark Carney, proposed the concept of a “carbon budget” – one that would hold temperature increases to two degrees Celsius above pre-industrial levels.2